 Phylogeny and taxonomy

-In the past, the three groups of non-vascular plants (mosses, liverworts and hornworts) were put together in a taxonomic unit (Phylum Bryophyta = ‘Bryophytes’ = non-vascular plants), but there is little evidence that this is a unified group other than they are all plants.
+In the past, the three groups of non-vascular plants (mosses, liverworts and hornworts) were put together in a taxonomic unit (Division Bryophyta = ‘Bryophytes’ = non-vascular plants), but there is little evidence that this is a unified group other than they are all plants.
 Mosses are distinct from the other two non-vascular groups and vascular plants are probably more closely related to liverworts than to mosses.
-Mosses are now generally put into their own phylum (division), the Bryophyta, distinct from the phylum of liverworts (Hepatophyta) and hornworts (Anthocerophyta).
+Mosses are now generally put into their own division, the Bryophyta, distinct from the division of liverworts (Hepatophyta) and hornworts (Anthocerophyta).
 Within the Bryophyta there are around 12,000 species.

 The gametophyte (haploid form) of mosses is the form that is usually seen.
 It is green, (photosynthetic) and lives for several years.
 Polytrichium has an erect unbranched stem with small pointed ‘leaves’ emerging off the sides.
 Technically it lacks ‘true’ vascular tissue because it lacks lignin.
 But it does produce cells, comparable to vascular cells, that are specialized for transport.
 Even without lignin for support Polytrichium can produce a stalk standing 4-10 cm tall.
 The plants have thread-like rhizoids emerging from the base of plant and attaching it to the substrate.